jotyGill/openpyn-nordvpn/README.md

 # OpenPyn
-A python3 script to easily connect to, VPN servers hosted by NordVPN.
-Find the least busy servers (from Nordvpn's website) with lowest latency from you.
+A python3 script to easily connect to, VPN (OpenVPN) servers hosted by NordVPN.
+Easily the least busy servers (current data from Nordvpn's website) with lowest latency from you.

+## Features
+* Automatically connect to least busy, low latency servers in a given country.
+* Quickly Connect to any specific server. i.e au10 or us20.
+* Option to run the script in the background.
+* Options to finetune server selection based on "Server Load" or "Ping Latency".

 ## Instructions
-1. Clone this repo to a desited location:
+1. Clone this repo to a desired location:
 ``` bash
 $ git clone https://github.com/jotyGill/OpenPyn.git
 $ cd OpenPyn